cutting-room-floor/tilestream/README.md

 TileStream
 ----------
-TileStream is a high-performance map tile server powered by [MBTiles][1] files.
+TileStream is a high-performance map tile server powered by [MBTiles][1].

 It's like TileCache, TileStache, and other map servers in that it serves normal image files that can be used in OpenLayers, Google Maps, Modest Maps, and other